Introduction to Holding Company

 Conclusion

-So, a holding company refers to an entity that is formed not to participate in any direct business activities but to purchase and own stakes in other operational companies.
+So, a holding company refers to an entity formed not to participate in any direct business activities but to purchase and own stakes in other operational companies.
 A holding company owns a management stake that provides it the authority to control the business decisions of the subsidiary companies.
 Besides, holding companies also offer other benefits, which include potential tax benefits.

 Recommended Articles